 Now how to introduce and format characters.
-If a character is being introduced for the first time, their name should be in ALL CAPS to let the reader know they are a new character.
+If a character is introduced for the first time, their name should be in ALL CAPS to let the reader know they are a new character.

-When a character speaks, their name will be in ALL CAPS and CENTERED in the middle of the page, which screenwriting software should do for you automatically.
+When a character speaks, their name will be ALL CAPS and CENTERED in the middle of the page, which screenwriting software should do for you automatically.

 Example of a Scene in Action

 Here’s an example scene I wrote introducing the above rules, along with a few more.
 (Quick note – when I introduce a new term, in action lines or dialogue, it will be in bold):

 Let’s pick up where the scene left off.
 You must limit your description in your action lines to only things the viewer can see or hear in the movie itself.

 That’s because page space on a screenplay is precious.
 One screenplay page is usually equivalent to one minute of screen time, give or take.

 Plus, unless you are directing the project yourself, directors and actors will typically be the ones to decide the inner thoughts of their characters on the day of filming or in the moment, anyway.

 But what if you want to indicate that something a character is saying is not what they feel?
 That’s where parentheticals come in.

 Parentheticals can be used between a character’s name and their dialogue to inform that dialogue or between sections of a character’s dialogue to indicate a change in tone or action.